 If your child is a member of a social network, such as Facebook or Twitter, then make sure that their privacy settings are at the appropriate level.
 Doing this will protect your child’s personal information and photos from being accessible on the web.
 Each social media channel has a different, and often complicated, process for amending privacy settings.
 Instructions will be provided on the site.

 Encourage respectful use of the web

 Our kids spend a remarkable amount of time in front of the computer screen and using their smart devices.
-When your family rules stipulate these kind of activities are off-limits, it’s a good idea to think of alternatives you can suggest to prevent tears and tantrums.
+When your family rules stipulate these kinds of activities are off-limits, it’s a good idea to think of alternatives you can suggest preventing tears and tantrums.
 Take advantage of your kids’ interests.
-If they like being in the outdoors, go to the park or hop on your bikes.
+If they like being in outdoors, go to the park or hop on your bikes.
 If they are into arts and crafts, roll up your sleeves and do some baking or painting.